Upcoming Labs & Events

 Truth isn’t enough when trust is missing.

-The media plays a powerful role in shaping narratives, but whose stories get told—and how—still fractures trust.
-The Re/Designing Trust in Action Lab invites journalists, content creators, and media professionals to rethink storytelling from the ground up.
-In partnership with community voices, participants design practices and platforms that prioritize accuracy and accountability, foster transparency, and give power back to the people most misrepresented.
+More than ever, media shapes how we see the world—but whose stories are told, and how, continues to fracture trust.
+The rise of new technologies has diversified platforms and producers, but also fueled misinformation and deepened public mistrust.
+The Re/Designing Trust in Action Lab calls journalists, content creators, and media professionals to rethink storytelling from the ground up.
+In partnership with community voices, participants will design practices, narratives, and platforms that repair harm, foster transparency, and center the power of the people most misrepresented.

 Local residents say the newsroom only shows up during crises or crime coverage—and rarely reflects their everyday experiences.